swimca/collision_detection/README.md

 The following functions have been defined for checking for collisions of these primitives with each other.
-* CDCollision_ray_triangle() - tests whether a ray intersects with a a triangle and returns the intersection point in the triangle and the intersection point in the ray if so.
+* CDCollision_ray_triangle() - tests whether a ray intersects with a a triangle and provides the intersection point in the triangle and the intersection point in the ray if so.